-- Grade A: Golden Color with Delicate Flavor
+- Grade A: Golden Color with Delicate Taste

-- Grade A: Amber Color with Rich Flavor
+- Grade A: Amber Color with Rich Taste

-- Grade A: Dark Color with Robust Flavor
+- Grade A: Dark Color with Robust Taste

-- Grade A: Very Dark Color with Strong Flavor
+- Grade A: Very Dark Color with Strong Taste

 This chart shows our new grades in comparison to the old grading system.